Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Ecosystem

-In this section we share our results on a wider network of attackers and their clients by analyzing astrobots' network and describing the patterns they follow.
-By doing so, we corroborate the presence of a business sector having a wide range of clients, as the communities within the astrobot network do not perfectly align with semantics of trends.
+As our attack model indicates, each trend is promoted by a set of \textit{astrobots}.
+The same set of bots can promote any trend as long as the bots are still controlled by the attackers.
+Thus, a set of bots consistently attacking the same trends are assumed to be controlled by the same attacker.
+Then, the same set of bots promoting keywords related to conflicting groups (e.g. opposing political parties) would indicate that the attacks are not executed by the interested parties, but that the attacks are provided as a service to different clients.
+To explore this, we extract and characterize communities of astrobots by analyzing their topical and temporal activities.
+The latter provides insights into how Twitter may be defending the platform.

-\textit{Astrobots} are the accounts employed in the attacks.
-We build the astrobot network in which the nodes are accounts and the attacked trends and edges between accounts and trends indicate the account posted a deleted lexicon tweet containing the trend.
-The network has 33,593 users active in 2019, 71.6\% of which still exist in the platform by July 2020.
-Surprisingly, the intersection of astrobots active in 2019 and 147,456 users posting undeleted tweets to these trends in 2019 is only 817, suggesting that astrobots' only function in the campaigns is to push the keyword to trends and stay idle otherwise.
-This is likely due to stealthy nature of \name astroturfing attacks, that the attackers' do not want any association of their bots with the campaigns they promote so they do not employ them for visible tweets.
-Alternatively, the attackers might be outsourcing the task of pushing the keyword to a trend by making deals with attackers who offer trend topic service.
-The exact relationship between these actors are unclear at this point and we leave a fine-grained analysis to future work.
+We build the astrobot graph network in which the nodes are accounts and the edges indicate that the accounts participated in the same attack (both posted a deleted lexicon tweet containing the trend).
+This network had 33,593 users active in 2019, 71.6\% of which were still active as of July 2020.
+Surprisingly, the intersection of the set of users promoting the trend and not deleting the tweets (147,000 users) and the set of astrobot accounts was only 817, suggesting that the astrobots' only function is to push keywords to trends and stay idle otherwise.
+This is likely part of the stealthy nature of \name astroturfing attacks; the attackers do not want any of their bots associated with the campaigns they promote, so they do not employ them for non-\name astroturfing attack tweets.
+Instead, the clients outsource pushing trends to attackers and then execute any other activity themselves.